SergejRuff/SergejRuff/README.md

 - **2018 - 2022**: Completed Bachelor's degree in Biology at Leibniz Universität Hannover.
 - **2022 - 2024**: Master's degree in Biomedical Data Science at Medizinische Hochschule Hannover.
+- **1st December 2024 -**: Research Associate/PhD Candidate at the University of Veterinary Medicine Hannover (TiHo).

 ## 🏆 Accomplishments